amaanmakhani/Codingprojects/Seng 265/README.md

 # Software Development Methods
 These assignments contain code done in C and python.
-The focus in the class is to produce cleaner, and more advanced code.
+The focus in this class is to produce cleaner, and more advanced code.